chee-zaram/alx-higher_level_programming/0x08-python-more_classes/README.md

 ---

-This directory contains solutions to tasks which aim to develop an understanding of classses and objects in Python in a way which helps answer the following questions:
+This directory contains solutions to tasks which aim to develop an understanding of classses and objects in Python in a way that helps answer the following questions:

 - Why Python programming is awesome?
 - What is OOP?